buildpacks/rfcs/text/0000-multi-api-lifecycle-descriptor.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should the lifecycle warn when an experimental API is used?
-- Should we support a range of experimental APIs instead of a single API?
 - Should we require platforms to turn on support for experimental APIs with an environment variable?

 # Spec.
 Changes (OPTIONAL)